-It’s really tasty, though.
-The cake is exceptionally moist and lemony.
-The glaze only heightens that zippy lemon and keeps everything sweet, tender, and perfect.
+This moist lemon cake with glaze is exceptionally lemony with the kind of crumb you want from a cake.
+The tangy glaze heightens the zippy lemon and keeps everything sweet, tender, and perfect.

-Plus, it’s a cinch to prepare – you whip it all up right there in the baking dish.
-So easy.
+Plus, it’s a cinch to prepare – you whip it all up right there in its 8-inch by 8-inch baking dish.
+So so easy!

 - 1 1/4 cups all-purpose flour

 - 1 cup granulated sugar